 30% (3 points out of 10) One theoretical exam is administered during the term.
-This exam consists of 15 short or multiple-choice questions on course content.
+This exam consists of 15 short questions or test type on course content.

-20% (2 points out of 10) This is a presentation on issues of public international law and international economic law.
+20% (2 points out of 10) This is an in-depth practical activity on issues of public international law and international economic law.
 It is a collaborative-group activity is defined in accordance with the characteristics of the group.

-20% (2 points out of 10) Contributions made by students in theoretical and practical classes and in interdisciplinary activities, which evaluate student preparation of course content, readings and the case studies.
+20% (2 points out of 10) Contributions made by the student in class and in interdisciplinary activities, which evaluate student preparation of course content, readings and the case studies.